3liz/py-qgis-server/doc/intro.rst

 Running with Docker
 -------------------

-Docker image is available on [docker-hub](https://hub.docker.com/r/3liz/qgis-map-server).
+Docker image is available on `docker-hub <https://hub.docker.com/r/3liz/qgis-map-server>`_.

 All options are passed with environment variables.
 See the :ref:`Configuration settings <configuration_settings>` for a description of the options.